wkalt/puppetdb/README.md

 ```

 It worked!
-As you can see, the node was classified into the `webservers` group that we created, and picked up the parameters that the group set for the `apache` class.
+As you can see, the node was classified into the `webservers` group that you created, and picked up the parameters that the group set for the `apache` class.